 Montana has become a leader in the captive insurance marketplace.
-Although a relatively new player in the industry, Montana currently has 186 domiciled captive insurance companies that have brought in $5.4 million in premium tax payments since 2001, when captive legislation was enacted in the state.
+Montana currently has nearly 300 domiciled captive insurance companies that have brought in over $13 million in premium tax payments since 2001, when captive legislation was enacted in the state.

 The Commissioner of Securities and Insurance is committed to further growth in the dynamic captive insurance market.
 The state’s streamlined and efficient regulatory process and a knowledgeable team of accessible captive experts can help your company reach its goals.
 We’ve laid out everything you need to know to begin the process of domiciling a captive insurance company in our state.

 Montana has a variety of captive types and business entity structures available for captive formations.

 Captive insurance companies have been in existence for over 100 years.
 However, over the past 30 years, there has been significant growth in the captive market — including in Montana, which is now considered a U.S. leader in captive insurance.

 Captives do not interact with consumers in the same fashion as traditional multi-line companies so the CSI office has been able to create a streamlined regulatory environment for them.

 The captive insurance industry provides significant economic benefit to Montana.
 An infrastructure of professional service providers (managers, accountants, lawyers, actuaries) has developed to support the industry.
 Captive insurers domiciled in Montana provide insurance to rural hospitals, nursing homes, doctors, commercial trucking companies, contractors, and others.
 Long-term benefits to Montana include the potential for new jobs, an expanded tax base and increased economic activity.